City of Orland News & Events

 - The result is the top-left quadrant indicates more important & more urgent projects, the bottom-right quadrant less so, respectively.

 - There is some attempt made to prioritize roughly within each category.

 City Staff reports quarterly on its accomplishment of project objectives.

 The Orland Center for the Arts & Gallery

-If you have any questions please do not hesitate to contact any Orland Art Center Commissioner: Rae and George Turnbull, Mary Rose Kennedy, Jane King, Steve Elliott, Pat Mullanix, Pam Roundy or City Council Liaison Bruce Roundy.
+If you have any questions please do not hesitate to contact any Orland Art Center Commissioner: Rae Turnbull, Mary Rose Kennedy, Jane King, Steve Elliott, Pat Mullanix, Jill Elliott and Patty Turnbull or City Council Liaison Bruce Roundy.
 The Commission meets the third Wednesday of each month (except July) at 7:00 p.m.

 They are also looking for volunteers who are interested in being a docent during the art shows.
 It is not a difficult job (no pay of course) and involves being in the gallery for 4 hours, talking with visitors and answering questions they may have.
 You do not need to be an artist to be a docent, just have to be interested in the quality of life in Orland.
-Please contact any of the commissioners.
+Please contact any of the commissioners to sign up.